Ride the rails of the Agawa Canyon Train Tour through Northern Ontario’s pristine wilderness for a unique Canadian train experince.

 Plan Your Trip

-- Use plenty of high quality bug spray or use a bug jacket during early summer.
-There are lots of biting mosquitoes and black flies.
+- Use plenty of high-quality bug spray or a bug jacket during early summer.
+There are many biting mosquitoes and black flies.

 - Wear comfortable, sturdy walking or hiking shoes.

-- Pay attention to train activity when walking along the track and always keep and eye on the children in your group.
+- When walking along the track, pay attention to train activity and always keep an eye on the children in your group.

 - Be mindful of the time.
-The train must leave on schedule.
-The stop can be cut short, depending on the movement of other trains using the same track.
+The train must leave on schedule, but depending on the movement of other trains using the same track, the stop can be cut short.

-- The Agawa Canyon Tour Train departs from the Sault Ste.
-Marie station at 8 am and returns at 6 pm. during the tour season.
+- During the tour season, the Agawa Canyon Tour Train departs from the Sault Ste.
+Marie station at 8 a.m. and returns at 6 p.m.

 - Buy train tickets online.
-Reserve early to avoid disappointment during the peak season, if you want to experience the fall colours in the last few weeks in September and the first two weeks of October.
+Reserve early to avoid disappointment during the peak season if you want to experience the fall colours in the last few weeks of September and the first two weeks of October.

 Getting There